mwb-wiseman/Cubeletics/README.md

 ## Introduction

-This document outlines the plan for the development of an obstacle course running game with curated levels.
-This project is being undertaken for technical learning purposes (C# language, Unity engine).
+This document outlines the plan for the development of an obstacle course running game with curated levels - a project undertaken for technical learning purposes (C# language, Unity engine).

 __Key Learning Objectives__